jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 I know just enough so that the search engines–even with the new updates that Google always rolls out on us–don’t work against me.
 It doesn't take a long time to learn this level of SEO, nor is it difficult.

 I’ve learned enough to work with the system rather than against it.
-This following is a beginners perspective on SEO and how it's made me better at this.
+The following is a beginner's perspective on SEO and how it's made me better at this.

 SEO seems to be largely about readability and categorization.
 It obviously is more technical than this, but the meta-idea is what's important.

-Google is in the business of providing people with easy-to-read content that solves their problem.
+Google is in the business of providing people with easy-to-read content that solves their problems.
 This is also what writing with a purpose does.
 This is not a coincidence.

 ### Writing for computers versus people: SEO doing the work for you